liquidleif/monster-gov/README.md

 ## Governance Process

-The Governance Process for Polchain Monsters DAO involves two steps:
+The Governance Process for Polchain Monsters DAO involves the following steps:

 - creating an on-chain proposal
 - and voting on it
+- queueing the actions (e.g. the tx to send $PMON from treasury to the receiver of a grant)
+- executing the actions on-chain

 To prevent spam and ensure that the proposed changes serve the Polychain Monstes DAO, proposals require a certain amount of locked $PMON, currently set at 100,000+.